FlutterMeetupHH/flutter_meetup_hh_website/talk_prep/meetup_talk_notes.md

 - Mouse Pointer -> Gotta think about it, e.g. GestureDetector doesnt have it "out-of-the-box"

 - Disable drawer open gesture because on phones (e.g. iOS) it also triggers the back-swipe -> However closing swipe gesture is nice tho

+- Cool thing: The app is out-of-th-box a Chrome app / PWA which means it can be installed instantly from the browser